Find out what employers are looking for.

 Click to read our blog interview with Hayley

-Hayley is an accredited mediator with the Ontario Association of Family Mediators.
-As a Counselor, she has a Masters degree from U/T in the Counselling Psychology program.
-She specializes in post-modernist theories, such as Brief therapy, Narrative strategies and Control mastery theories as well as Cognitive theory and CBT.
+Hayley is an accredited mediator with the Ontario Association for Family Mediation.
+She has a master’s degree from the University of Toronto in the Counselling Psychology program.
+She specializes in post-modernist theories, such as brief therapy, narrative strategies, and control mastery theories, as well as cognitive theory and CBT.
 Her undergraduate work trained her as a Child and Youth Worker, specializing in child development and behaviour in various milieus.
-She has co-created over 50 parenting plans with a range of needs, issues and stages of child development as well as adult changes in executive and cognitive functioning.
+She has co-created over 50 parenting plans with a range of needs, issues, and stages of child development as well as adult changes in executive and cognitive functioning.

-Working in the children’s mental health field as an advocate and youth worker as well as with the children’s aid society as a parent support worker Hayley wished to take her skills in family relations, child development, and parenting strategies in a different direction.
+Working in the children’s mental health field as an advocate and youth worker as well as with the Children’s Aid Society as a parent support worker, Hayley wished to take her skills in family relations, child development, and parenting strategies in a different direction.
 She chose to work with separating families.
-Hayley’s vision was a “one stop shop” for families to work with a team of integrated and specialized professionals.
-Hayley trained and worked as a Neutral with Collaborative Practise Toronto.
-With Marion Korn, Lawyer, Mediator and Collaborative trainer, and Eva Sachs (Financial Specialist) they set up Mutual Solutions; a hybrid practice catering to divorcing couple.
+Hayley’s vision was a “one-stop shop” for families to work with a team of integrated and specialized professionals.
+Hayley trained and worked as a neutral with Collaborative Practise Toronto.
+With Marion Korn (lawyer, mediator, and collaborative trainer) and Eva Sachs (financial specialist) they set up Mutual Solutions; a hybrid practice catering to divorcing couples.

-Hayley has been teaching post secondary diploma and degree courses for 25 years.
+Hayley has been teaching post-secondary diploma and degree courses for 25 years.
 She has found the mix of learning and practising very potent for professional and personal growth as well as supporting clients.
-A time to reflect on how we do our work.
 And she hopes to learn from you!

 Overview